 Universal Roof Rack

-The main benefit of choosing a universal roof rack is that it can be taken off and used on a range of other cars.
+The main benefit of choosing a universal roof rack is that it can be taken off and used on other cars.
 Although many say that they are universal, there is still a limit to the width that the adjustable clamp will be able to reach.

-For example, many will only span 50 inches and for this reason, if you have an abnormally wide vehicle i.e. a trunk, you may want to take some measurements before assuming that a universal roof rack will fit.
+For example, many will only span 50 inches and for this reason, if you have an abnormally wide vehicle, you may run into some issues.

-Fix Points are where there is OEM fixing points on a vehicle that allow you to simply screw in the roof rack on either side of the car.
-Many modern small cars will not have side rails or fixing points but you are still able to install roof racks.
+OEM fixing points on a vehicle that allow you to simply screw in the roof rack on either side of the car.
+Many modern small cars will not have side roof rails or fixing points but you are still able to install roof racks.
 You will need a roof rack that secures to the vehicle via a cut-out that slip between the roof and door jamb.

 All of the different types of roof rack installation have their own benefits but choosing between them is dependent upon your vehicle.

-If you want to make your vehicle more practical than it already is, simply install roof racks.
+If you want to make your vehicle more practical and increase storage space, simply install roof racks.
 From hauling your goods on a road trip to moving furniture, they are the answer to a range of applications that require moving things with your vehicle.

 For those that spend a lot of time driving at speeds greater than 40 MPH, we strongly recommend going for an aerodynamic roof rack that cuts out noise.
 The whistling noise can become seriously irritating on long journeys.